Understanding 'Risk' in Pregnancy

 What Lucy needs to know is the 'absolute risk' and on digging deeper, Lucy discovers that while what Babs said was factually correct, the risk of being a victim of crime in Alphatown was in fact very small at 2 in 1,000 or 0.2%, the actual risk only increasing by 0.1% from Betatown where the risk was 1 in 1000 or 0.1%.

-Furthermore, when Lucy dug deeper, she discovered that the reported crime in Alphatown was actually very minor and unlikely to affect her, given her personal situation.
+Furthermore, when Lucy dug deeper, she discovered that the reported crime in Alphatown was actually very minor comprising a case of shoplifting teenagers and an unreported scratched Porsche - unlikely to affect her, given her personal situation.
+By contrast, Betatown had recently suffered an armed bank robbery, something Babs had failed to disclose.

 Babs could well put her friends off moving to Alphatown if they haven't done their own research and looked at the 'absolute risk' rather than just the 'relative risk'.
 Luckily Lucy understands the need to consider the 'absolute risk' and additional contributing factors.